 The Kellum-Noble House, built in 1847, is the oldest building in Houston.
 Surprisingly, the foundation is original.
 The house retains its original brick walls.
 The bricks were made with mud from Nathaniel Kellum’s brickyard on the banks of Buffalo Bayou.

-Since block and pad foundations are founded on the ground surface, they are on unstable soil.
-Block and pad foundations are not suitable for use on expansive soils, but when they were in use, no one even understood what an expansive soil was much less how to design and build a foundation to accommodate expansive soils.
+Since block and pad foundations are founded on the ground surface, they are almost always on unstable soil.
+Block and pad foundations are not suitable for use on expansive soils.

 Pier and beam foundations